saman-pasha/lcc/README.md

 # lcc
 Lisp C Compiler aka.
-'LCC' programming language, which compiles Lisp-like syntax to C code and more extra features like method, lambda, defer.
+'El Cici' programming language, which compiles Lisp-like syntax to C code and more extra features like method, lambda, defer.
 ## Instruction
 * Install [SBCL](www.sbcl.org).
 * `clang` required for compiling and linking. `brew` can be used to install clang.
 [Clang](https://clang.llvm.org).